h-msc/OpenSpecimen/README.md

 # OpenSpecimen

 **OpenSpecimen** is an open-source, self-contained website template for creating interactive type specimens on the web.
-It’s designed for designers, type foundries, and developers who want a clear, modern way to showcase fonts—especially variable fonts—without a heavy framework.
+It’s designed for designers, type foundries, and developers who want a clear, modern way to showcase fonts (especially variable fonts) without a heavy framework and dependencies.

 ---